Wizards Frequently Asked Questions

 3. You will need to know your account username and password to access your site by FTP.

-4. A text editor.
+4. Another thing you'll need is a text editor.
 Note that this is not the same as the wordprocessor that you use to type your documents.
 If you use Windows, you already have a text editor on your system called Notepad.
-On Windows 95/98/ME/NT/2000/XP, for example, you can run it by clicking the Start button, followed by the Programs menu item, the Accessories item and finally the Notepad item.
-Notepad will then start up.
 Warning: Do not use Wordpad or Microsoft Word for this.
-If you don't like Notepad, you can get other free text editors from the Free Text Editors, Free Programmers' Editors page.
+In fact, if the program you're considering allows you to do things like underline text or put text in bold, it's the wrong program.
+If you can't find how to get Notepad to work, or if you don't use Windows, you can get other text editors from the Free Text Editors, Free Programmers' Editors page.
+They're all free.

-5. An FTP program or a means to upload your CGI scripts to your web server.
+5. Another required piece of software is an FTP program.
+This is a computer program that will let you transfer (ie, upload) your CGI scripts to your website.
 Some web hosts allow you to do it with your browser via a "File Manager".
 If so, be sure that you have a way to upload in ASCII mode and change permissions on the file.
 This guide assumes that an FTP program is used.
 You can get a free FTP program from the Free FTP Programs page.

 Do the following to install your CGI scripts: